 I have broken down outcomes into families.
 For each outcome measure, we report the measures will be used to measure this, either independently or combined into an index as specified below.

 4.1.
 Administrative Data

-BUBL will provide administrative data on loan repayment throughout the course of the survey and has communicated their intent to provide group meeting attendance data as well.
+BUBL will provide administrative data on loan repayment throughout the course of the survey.

 Outcome Family 1.1: Mobile Money Take Up